Floyd Forsberg Environmental Scholarship

 Floyd Forsberg was the first Minnesota State Solid Waste Program Director.
 He began work in 1968 when there were more than 1,200 open dumps in the state.
 Forsberg helped develop a state plan, with a major goal to eliminate open dumps in 1970.
 By 1978 the majority of the dumps in Minnesota were closed and 75 new sanitary landfills had been licensed.
 His vision and leadership is highlighted in this award.

 The SWANA-Land of Lakes chapter offers three scholarships.
 The main scholarship awarded is $3,000, with two additional $1,000 scholarships awarded to the runners up.
-The awards will be presented at the SWANA Annual Meeting and Dinner, part of the Annual Conference & Show, on October 16, 2017.
+The awards will be presented at the SWANA Annual Meeting and Dinner, part of the Annual Conference & Show, in October 2018.

 Minnesota college students currently enrolled in Environmental Engineering, Civil Engineering, Environmental Health, Environmental Sciences, Soil Science, Solid Waste Management or other environmental related programs located in Minnesota, with sophomore standing or higher, are eligible to apply.